Tanz0rz/haxe-fmod/docs/guides/banks-and-settings.md

 `onceReady` runs the handler immediately when initialization already completed, otherwise on the first serviced frame after it does.
 Values pushed to FMOD before that point land on objects that do not exist yet, so setup code that applies state belongs inside it.

-`StudioSystem.getVersion()` returns the FMOD Engine version the running build loaded, as a string like `"2.03.12"`, or an empty string on failure.
-It is the quickest way to confirm which SDK or hdll a build picked up.

 `FmodRuntime.update()` services the runtime.
 It drains the callback queue, pushes attached-instance positions, and calls FMOD's update when the background auto-update is off. `FmodManager.Update()` calls it, so a game only needs one of the two.

 ## Settings

 `FmodSettings` is a typedef with every field optional.
 An unset field falls back to a compile-time define, then to the built-in default.

-The engine reports what it runs with after init: `CoreSystem.getSoftwareFormat()`, `getSoftwareChannels()`, `getDSPBufferSize()`, and `getStreamBufferSize()` read the values FMOD settled on, defaults included.

 | Field | Define | Default | Meaning |
 |---|---|---|---|